Daniel97er/cs50x-final-project/README.md

 ## How to use?
 1. Open the Code with Github Codespace or other development environment
 2. Install Python if not already installed
+3. Go in the project directory with the command: cd project
-3. Install Python Flask Framework with the command: pip3 install flask
+4. Install Python Flask Framework with the command: pip3 install flask
-4. Install flask_session with the command: pip3 install flask_session
+5. Install flask_session with the command: pip3 install flask_session
+6. Install cs50 SQL with the command: pip3 install cs50
+7. Start the web application with the command: flask run
+8. Open the web application with go to PORTS right of TERMINAL and open in Browser mostly Port 8000

 ### app.py